Mère (restaurateur): Lyon

 Lyon is known as the "cradle" of the Mères, and the Mères had a profound effect on Lyonnaise cuisine, according to Curnonsky turning Lyon into the food capital of France and the world.
 According to Jean Vitaux, the Mères of Lyon "shaped an original, feminine and regional definition of gastronomy."
 Writing for Medium, Francois de Melogue said "(they) brought the gastronomic spotlight to Lyon, the undisputed gastronomical capital of France.
 Their influence and impact helped define and shape classic French cooking in modern times."
 According to Eater, their work "secured the city’s reputation for exceptional cuisine."

 The first mention of a Mère of Lyons was in 1759 when Mère Guy, who cooked at an inn near the Rhône in Mulatières and became famous for her eel stew or eel matelote and her crawfish gratin.
 In the 1800s her granddaughter also became known as Mère Guy, "La Génie" (The Spirit).
-The restaurant, at 35 Quai Jean-Jacques Rousseau, was awarded three Michelin stars in 1936.In the 1830s in the Charpenes quarter, Mère Brigousse or Brugousse, also known as La Mère des Amoureux (mother of lovers), was famous for a dish called Tétons de Venus (Venus's breasts), a dish of giant dumplings popular among groups of young men dining stag for bachelor parties.
+The restaurant, at 35 Quai Jean-Jacques Rousseau, was awarded three Michelin stars in 1936.In the 1830s in the Charpennes quarter, Mère Brigousse or Brugousse, also known as La Mère des Amoureux (mother of lovers), was famous for a dish called Tétons de Vénus (breasts of Venus), a dish of giant dumplings popular among groups of young men dining stag for bachelor parties.

 Mère Filloux or Fillioux, born Françoise Fayolle in 1865 in Puy-de-Dôme, is called La Reine des Poulardes and Empress of the Lyon Mothers.
 She was the first of the Mères whose recipes were still in use as of the early 21st century.
 She moved to Lyon in 1890 from Cunlhat and was hired as a cook by a local businessman.
 She created the dish poulet demi deuil (half-mourning chicken), which featured black truffles inserted under the white skin of the local breed of chicken and is considered a classic of French cuisine.
 She was also noted for her truffle-flavored cream soup and poached chicken, artichoke hearts stuffed with foie gras, quenelles and crawfish, and lobster with shallots, tomatoes, wine, and brandy.
 She claimed to have never made more than these five dishes, saying, "I know how to cook them, and I will never make any others."
 She married Louis Filloux in 1900 and bought a restaurant at 73 Rue Duquesne in Lyon's 6th arrondissement, where frequent customers were Gertrude Stein and Alice B. Toklas, who called her "an artist" at carving a chicken.
 She hired only women to work in her kitchen.
 She retired in 1925 and is estimated to have carved a half million chickens during her career.
 Near the end of her career she became such a celebrated cook that female cooks outside of Lyon started to be called Mère.